Skip to Content

 Backups

 The backups folder contains all the backups of the apps.
-Each app has its own folder containing all the backups in the .tar.gz file format.
+Each app store has its own subfolder, and each app has its own folder containing all the backups in the .tar.gz file format.
 This folder can be also used for backups of the entire Runtipi instance.

 Data